Himo-kai/Synndicate/README.md

 ## 📄 **License**

-Copyright 2025 Himo Kai.
+Copyright 2025 Himokai.
 All Rights Reserved.

 This software is proprietary and confidential.
 See [LICENSE](https://github.com/himokai/Synndicate/blob/main/LICENSE) file for full terms.
 For licensing inquiries, contact: himokai@proton.me